How New Building Codes Will Transform Massachusetts Lab Buildings

 What exactly is changing as a result of the new codes?

-Proposed increases in MAQs will allow lab tenants to use far greater chemical quantities on higher floors.
+After June 30, 2025, new-build and renovation lab projects must follow the 10th Edition of the Massachusetts Building Code.
+This code will radically change how we stack the program in high-rise lab buildings.
+Increases in MAQs will allow lab tenants to use far greater chemical quantities higher up in the building.
 Life science tenants should be able to ramp up the research capabilities of their upper-floor labs and increase the utilization of their labs across the whole building.

 View Project